jessemillar/man-hours-badge/README.md

 Docker container is built and accessible here: https://hub.docker.com/repository/docker/jessemillar/man-hours

 I need a way of only calculating hours for approved repos (maybe have an env var that's a GitHub username and only clone if it matches)

+Inspired by [this project](https://github.com/kimmobrunfeldt/git-hours/blob/8aaeee237cb9d9028e7a2592a25ad8468b1f45e4/index.js#L114-L143) but I hate Node and refuse to use it